fjarri-attic/oldi-hero-translation/hero_en.md

 "It was Amphitryon," Philid, who came down from the wall, answered instead of Thelem.
 "Amphitryon Perseid [8], a friend of Basileus Creon and the pride of all Hellas.
 Got it, you ignoramus?"

 "Got it," the youth nodded.
 "Amphitryon Perseid, the pride of Hellas.
-The one Who married his own niece, and then killed his father-in-law with a club.
+The one who married his own niece, and then killed his father-in-law with a club.
 What's not to get - the pride, and in general..."

 "Well, what do expect from a fool?!"
 Philid scratched the back of his head and spat in frustration.
 "I'm not going to intercede for you before Thelem anymore!
 So he killed his father-in-law...
 It was by accident!
 And besides - I would have killed my father-in-law long ago!
 He's got to me, can't stand the old stump anymore!..
 But I don't!
 Because I'm not a hero.
 If I were a hero..."